 When I first took a bite of these wonderful maple mustard burgers my first thought was “oh my goodness, I may give up beef burgers”.
 They’re just that good.
 The onion and garlic in the patty adds great flavor and keeps the meat tender and moist.
 The glaze… well, the glaze is absolutely fantastic.
 It’s a combination of sweet and tangy that gets nice and crusty over a very hot grill.
 I will be using the glaze on other pork dishes, such as grilled tenderloin or pork sliders.

 I served these fantastic onion burgers 3 different ways over 3 nights.
 Two were on buns, and one was bun-less.
 All three versions were absolutely fantastic.
 The patties have a nice kick to them, thanks to the spicy V8 juice and some sassy Russ & Franks BBQ sauce (substitute your favorite if you can’t find Russ & Franks).
 The onion soup mix gives them an almost meatloaf like flavor.
-So much so that my third version was served without a bun, topped with a Cajun gravy.

 These things work great.
 You can make a lot of burgers in a short amount of time.
 Each burger comes out the same as the last.
 And as an added bonus, the burger press also puts a slight dimple in the middle of the patties so they don’t balloon up on the grill.
 The burger press makes a single 1/4 pound or 1/2 pound patty at a time, while the slider press makes 2 1/8th pound (2 ounce) patties at a time.